litruv/websocket-driver/README.md

 ## Configuration

-The WebSocketDriver application relies on a configuration file (`config.json`) to specify various settings.
+The API WebSocket Bridge application relies on a configuration file (`config.json`) to specify various settings.
 Below is an example configuration that corresponds to the example response from Salty Bet's API:

 ```json
 {